 Prepare the car for travel

-The late summer heat can take a toll on any vehicle, so preparing the car for autumn travel is essential.
+The late summer heat can take a toll on any vehicle, and with alternatively severe weather on the horizon, preparing the car for autumn travel is essential.
 These are the basics:

 Test the car’s battery

-Hot weather can severely strain a car’s battery.
-Consumer Reports recommends being proactive in testing your car’s battery and buying a replacement, if necessary.
+Hot weather can severely strain a car’s battery, and cold weather isn’t much better.
+As fall is a time during which much of the country experiences drastic temperature changes daily, consider being proactive in testing your car’s battery and buying a replacement, if necessary.

 Engine oil should be replaced at the recommended intervals stated in the vehicle owner’s manual.
 You should check the vehicle’s oil level on a monthly basis.